shazChaudhry/docker-elastic/README.md

   * `export ELASTIC_VERSION=7.9.1`
   * `export ELASTICSEARCH_USERNAME=elastic`
   * `export ELASTICSEARCH_PASSWORD=changeme`
-  * `export INITIAL_MASTER_NODES=node1` _(See Important discovery and cluster formation settings: https://www.elastic.co/guide/en/elasticsearch/reference/current/discovery-settings.html#initial_master_nodes)_
+  * `export INITIAL_MASTER_NODES=node1` _(See Important [discovery and cluster formation settings](https://www.elastic.co/guide/en/elasticsearch/reference/7.10/modules-discovery-hosts-providers.html))_
   * `export ELASTICSEARCH_HOST=node1` _(node1 is default value if you are creating VirtualBox with the provided Vagrantfile.
 Otherwise, change this value to one of your VMs in the swarm cluster)_
   * `docker network create --driver overlay --attachable elastic`
   * `docker stack deploy --compose-file docker-compose.yml elastic`
     * You will need to be a little patient and wait for about 5 mins to allow stack to be ready
     * Assuming you have only two VMs, this will deploy a reverse proxy, logstash, Kibana and 2x Elasticsearch instances in Master / data nodes configuration.
 Please note that Elasticsearch is configured to start as a global service which means elasticsearch data nodes will be scalled out automatically as soon as new VMs are added to the Swarm cluster.
-Here is an explaination on various Elasticsearch cluster nodes: https://discuss.elastic.co/t/node-types-in-an-elasticsearch-cluster/25488
+Here is an [explaination on various Elasticsearch cluster nodes](https://discuss.elastic.co/t/node-types-in-an-elasticsearch-cluster/25488)
 * Check status of the stack services by running the following commands:
   * `docker stack services elastic`
   * `docker stack ps --no-trunc elastic` _(address any error reported at this point)_
-  * `curl -XGET -u ${ELASTICSEARCH_USERNAME}:${ELASTICSEARCH_PASSWORD} ${ELASTICSEARCH_HOST}':9200/_cat/health?v&pretty'` _(Inspect cluster helth status which sould be green.
-It should also show 2x nodes in todal assuming you only have two VMs in the cluster)_
+  * `curl -XGET -u ${ELASTICSEARCH_USERNAME}:${ELASTICSEARCH_PASSWORD} ${ELASTICSEARCH_HOST}':9200/_cat/health?v&pretty'` _(Inspect cluster health status which should be green.
+It should also show 2x nodes in total assuming you only have two VMs in the cluster)_
 * If in case beats are also desired to be installed in this very docker swarm cluster, then use the instructions provided in the next section

 # Deploy Beats
-SSH in to the master node of the Docker Swarm cluster allocated to running containerized custom applicatins and beats.
+SSH in to the master node of the Docker Swarm cluster allocated to running containerized custom applications and beats.
 Clone this repo and change directory as per the instructions above.

 Execute the following commands to deploy filebeat and metricbeat:
   * `export ELASTIC_VERSION=7.9.1`